Servoy/servoyworld_component/README.md

 It explains the usage of ServoyBaseComponent and also the ServoyApi object and how that is used.
 These objects/api are provided by the @servoy/public npm package where the documentation can be found here: https://developer.servoy.com/ngclient_api/index.html <br />
 for example the ServoyBaseComponent: https://developer.servoy.com/ngclient_api/directives/ServoyBaseComponent.html <br />
 or ServoyApi: https://developer.servoy.com/ngclient_api/classes/ServoyApi.html<br />

+see for more info the readme of that TiNG branch: https://github.com/Servoy/servoyworld_component/blob/ting/README.md